rust-lang/book/src/ch11-01-writing-tests.md

 ignored`.
 We also haven’t filtered the tests being run, so the end of the summary shows `0 filtered out`.
-We’ll talk about ignoring and filtering out tests in the next section, [“Controlling How Tests Are Run.”][controlling-how-tests-are-run]<!-- ignore -->
+We’ll talk about ignoring and filtering out tests in the next section, [“Controlling How Tests Are Run.”][controlling-how-tests-are-run]<!-- ignore -->.
 The `0 measured` statistic is for benchmark tests that measure performance.
-Benchmark tests are, as of this writing, only available in nightly Rust.
 See [the documentation about benchmark tests][bench] to learn more.

 [bench]: ../unstable-book/library-features/test.html